Minor in Financial Engineering

 - Options trading and FE have become a multi-trillion dollar industry in the United States.

-- For those who qualify, this minor serves as preparation for technical employment in an FE organization or for graduate student and later highly remunerative employment in financial centers throughout the world.
+- For those who qualify, this minor serves as preparation for technical employment in an FE organization or for graduate study and later highly remunerative employment in financial centers throughout the world.

 How do I successfully complete the FE minor at LIU Post?